...

 • Engine misfires, power loss or stalling under load

-• Fuel pump noise or failure
+• Unusual fuel pump noise (whining, buzzing) or premature pump failure

 2. Is Repair Possible?